regen-network/regen-ledger/docs/validators/get-started/run-a-full-node.md

-# Running a Validator
+# Run a Full Node

-This document provides instructions for running a validator node for a [live network](../../ledger/get-started/live-networks.md).
-With Regen Mainnet, Redwood Testnet, and Hambach Testnet already launched and running, this document will focus on how to become a validator for a network post-genesis.
+This document provides instructions for running a full node for a [live network](../../ledger/get-started/live-networks.md) (either Regen Mainnet, Redwood Testnet, or Hambach Testnet).

 ## Prerequisites